 The Energy Division workpapers supporting the modeling used to produce the Results of Operations Tables in the appendices of this Decision, in support of the adopted revenue requirements for 2015 through 2018, are received into the record of this proceeding, and identified as Exhibit ALJ-1.
 Upon the issuance of this decision, the Energy Division will provide a copy of these workpapers to Pacific Gas and Electric Company (PG&E) and the Office of Ratepayer Advocates.
 Other parties to the proceeding seeking to obtain access to the workpapers shall contact Energy Division to arrange to receive a copy.

-The Energy Division results of operations model and rates model, as well as the workpapers supporting the modeling used to produce the Illustrative Rates in the appendices of this Decision, are received into the record of this proceeding, and identified as Exhibit ALJ-2.
-Upon the issuance of this decision, the Energy Division will provide a copy of the results of operations and rates models, as well as the workpapers supporting the modeling used to produce the Illustrative Rates to Pacific Gas and Electric Company (PG&E) and the Office of Ratepayer Advocates.
+The Energy Division results of operations model and rates model, as well as the workpapers supporting the modeling used to produce the Interim Rates in the appendices of this Decision, are received into the record of this proceeding, and identified as Exhibit ALJ-2.
+Upon the issuance of this decision, the Energy Division will provide a copy of the results of operations and rates models, as well as the workpapers supporting the modeling used to produce the Interim Rates to Pacific Gas and Electric Company (PG&E) and the Office of Ratepayer Advocates.
 Other parties to the proceeding seeking to obtain access to the models and workpapers must first enter into a non-disclosure agreement with PG&E, and then contact Energy Division to arrange to receive a copy.

 All capital expenditure disallowances adopted in this Decision and summarized in Appendix H of this Decision, as well as all self-disallowances identified by Pacific Gas and Electric Company as part of Application 13-12-012 shall be permanently excluded from ratebase, and PG&E shall not earn a rate of return on these assets.